aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 ## Work with outputs

 The CDK stacks by default export all stack outputs to `cdk-outputs.json` at the top level of the directory.
 You can disable this feature by removing `"outputsFile": "cdk-outputs.json"` from `cdk.json` but we recommend leaving this feature, as it is a requirement for some other features.
-By default this file is ignored via .gitignore so any outputs will not be commited to a version control repository.
+By default this file is ignored via `.gitignore` so any outputs will not be committed to a version control repository.
 Below is a guide to the standard outputs.

 ### Shared Resources Stack Outputs